-Develop strategies/plans to support the vision of zero traffic fatalities (plan similar to one in SPS 06.3 but specifically calls out strategies to support the vision of zero traffic fatalities).
+Develop strategies/plan to support the vision of zero traffic fatalities (plan similar to one in SPS 06.3 but specifically calls out strategies to support the vision of zero traffic fatalities).

-1-2 points.
-Coordinate in the Development of Plan and Incorporate Safety into Short- and Long-Range Planning
+1 point.
+Develop a Plan that Incorporates Safety into Short- and Long-Range Planning